jainnidhi/tress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Prism is a beautiful, easy to use, mobile responsive, one page, multipurpose theme with WooCommerce support.
+Tress is a beautiful, easy to use, mobile responsive, one page, multipurpose theme with WooCommerce support.
 You can either use it as a one page theme or a standard theme.
 It comes with unique one click installation and live cusotmization features which makes it easy to use and setup for all kind of users.
 Multiple color schemes and beautiful typography make it a perfect fit for all kind of websites.

 == Description ==

-Prism is a beautiful, easy to use, mobile responsive, one page, multipurpose theme.
+Tress is a beautiful, easy to use, mobile responsive, one page, multipurpose theme.
 You can either use it as a one page theme or a standard theme.
 It comes with unique one click installation and live cusotmization features which makes it easy to use and setup for all kind of users.
 Multiple color schemes and beautiful typography will make it a perfect fit for all kind of websites.